Mandalay Bay Resort & Casino

 Please note: Guests will be required to present a valid photo ID and a credit card upon hotel check-in.
-Hotel package prices include room and room tax, only, and do not cover incidental charges, parking fees, cleaning fees, or resort fees which some hotels may collect upon check-in to cover added-value services such as spa, fitness, phone charges or energy fees.
+Hotel package prices include room and room tax only, and do not cover incidental charges, parking fees, cleaning fees, or resort fees which some hotels may collect upon check-in.
 In most cases, guests must be at least 21 years old to check in and there must be one person at least 21 years old staying in each room.
 Most hotel check-in times are 2:00pm to 3:00pm and most hotel check-out times are 11:00am to 12:00pm.
 To avoid confusion, please note that your flight departure date and time may be different from your hotel checkout date and time.